Healthy Living Within Arm’s Reach

 Develop an Education section that can be scaled

-Hopefully, with these changes, Tangelo would see an increase in user engagement, orders placed, and people living healthier lifestyles.
+We hoped these changes would increase user engagement, orders placed, and people living healthier lifestyles.
 My focus for the design phase was the Education flow (shown below).

-We recognized this was an immensely complex challenge with a real-world impact on people’s lives so we wanted to ensure we got the foundation right.
-We took extra care in addressing the users’ needs while balancing the client’s goals.
+We recognized our work would have a real-world impact on people’s lives, so we wanted to ensure we got the foundation right.

-We wanted to ensure that anyone logged onto the app could immediately understand what to do on the platform and begin accessing healthy foods and additional resources.
+The goal was to ensure that anyone logged onto the app could immediately understand what actions they could take on the Tangelo mobile app and begin accessing healthy foods and additional resources.

-Transitioning to a hamburger menu to nest additional features in the future (e.g., account information, order history, and favorites)
+Transitioning to a hamburger menu to nest additional features (e.g., account information, order history, and favorites)

 Replacing a bare Wallet section with a more robust Education section